Accelerating Non-Negative and Bounded-Variable Linear Regression Algorithms with Safe Screening: Box-constrained linear regression

 \section{Box-constrained linear regression}

 Given a matrix $\A \in \R^{m \times n}$ and a data vector $\y\in \R^m$, we consider the generic box-constrained linear regression problem

 where $\vt{l}\in \R^n$ and $\vt{u} \in \bar{\R}^n$ with $\bar{\R} = \R \cup \{\infty\}$ the Alexandroff extension of the real number line.
 Given $y$, the function $f(z;y)$ is assumed proper, lower semi-continuous, convex, and differentiable with respect to (w.r.t.) $z$.
 We also assume it has Lipschitz gradient with constant $1/\alpha$.
 We define $F(\vt{z};\y) = \sum_i f(z_i;y_i)$, referred to as {\em loss function}.
 In the rest of the paper, it will be treated as a function of $\vt{z}$ only.
-Problem~\eqref{eq:LR} encompasses both bounded-variable linear regression (BVLR) when $\vt{u} \in \R^n$ and non-negative linear regression (NNLR) when $l_i=0$ and $u_i = \infty$ $\forall i\in [n]$.
-Note that our framework can also account for mixed constraints where some entries of $\vt{u}$ are finite and the others are infinite.
+Problem~\eqref{eq:LR} encompasses both bounded-variable linear regression (BVLR) when $\vt{u} \in \R^n$ and non-negative linear regression (NNLR)\footnote{We use the abbreviation LR (for linear regression) to emphasize that our framework is more general than least-squares (LS) regression and can deal with a broader class of functions $f$ than the quadratic distance used in the LS case.} when $l_i=0$ and $u_i = \infty$ $\forall i\in [n]$.
+Moreover, our framework can also account for mixed constraints where some entries of $\vt{u}$ are finite and the others are infinite.